Z7Gao/CS181-Artificial-Intelligence/README.md

 ## About the course

 CS181: Artificial Intelligent in ShanghaiTech Univerisity on 2020 Fall.
-It is course based on CS188 of UC Berkeley EECS Department (https://inst.eecs.berkeley.edu/~cs188/fa20/).
+It is a course based on CS188 of UC Berkeley EECS Department (https://inst.eecs.berkeley.edu/~cs188/fa20/).

 **Reference book:**  *Artificial Intelligence: A Modern Approach (AIMA) by Peter Norvig and Stuart J. Russell*.